notrinos/NotrinosERP/README.md

 # NotrinosERP
-A web base ERP system
+A web based ERP system written in PHP using MySQL